-VNS Therapy has been approved for people with chronic or recurrent treatment resistant depression.
+VNS Therapy has been approved for people with chronic or recurrent treatment resistant depression who have failed to respond to four or more adequate treatments.
 It is not right for everyone who has depression.
 You and your doctor will decide if VNS Therapy is right for you.
 Your doctor will also decide if you have any other medical conditions that might be affected by VNS Therapy.